bmislab/REKINE/README.md

 1. Start Matlab

-2. Use Matlab to navigate to the folder containing the codes
+2. Use Matlab to navigate to the folder containing the codes.

-3. Type "[C_corr_out,X_dec_out]=new_preprocesar_standarized(G,L,N,filter_freq,resampling,show_flag)" at the Matlab command prompt ">>", fill the input parameters as desired, but always following the function indications and press enter
+3. Type "[C_corr_out,X_dec_out]=new_preprocesar_standarized(G,L,N,filter_freq,resampling,show_flag)" at the Matlab command prompt ">>", fill the input parameters as desired, but following the requirements stated in the function and press enter.

 4. When the explorer oppens, select all the CSV files corresponging to the desired trials for one speficic subject.